jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 * Elixir part: picking up the info from the ETS and show it to the Web browser when requested
 * Browser: running mapping framework LeafLet with Google Maps

+^ I am going to explain my prototype system called apresse, made of an Erlang APRS-IS client and an Elixir Web server.
+Apresse shows the positions of APRS-IS position messages to the map on the browser.
+The Erlang part retrieves information from APRS-IS and stores a limited time of received position data in the ETS cache.
+The Elixir part picks up the data in the ETS and show it to the Web browser, using the framework called LeafLet.

 ---

 # What Erlang part of apresse does